For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-You’ll feel like you are at a real-life luau with the sampling of traditional dishes, starting with a small side of poi, a nutrition-packed staple derived from the taro root.
+You’ll feel like you’re at a real-life luau as you sample traditional dishes, starting with a small side of poi, a nutrition-packed staple derived from taro root.
 Move on to Kalua Pig, which the restaurant cooks using an ancient technique and an underground oven called an imu.
-The menu features an array of other traditional dishes—all are worth a taste, but make sure you save room for haupia, a coconut milk pudding that locals love.
-Don’t live on the island?
-Consider this motivation for planning that Hawaiian vacation.
+The menu features an array of other traditional dishes from Hawaii—all are worth a taste, but make sure you save room for haupia, a coconut milk pudding that locals love.

 The Basque Market Via Tripadvisor